Best Local SEO Secrets to Help Your Small Business Dominate Google

 Understanding Local SEO

 Local SEO is the process of optimising your online presence to attract more business from relevant local searches.
 These include searches with geo-specific keywords like “plumber near me” or “best café in Brunswick.”
 For small businesses, this is the sweet spot of search engine marketing: highly targeted and often with serious purchase intent.
-If someone’s searching for your service and is nearby, local SEO is what helps them find you instead of your competitor down the road.
+Local SEO is a form of search engine optimization specifically designed to help a local business appear in front of nearby customers.

 Think of it as telling Google, “Hey, I’m here, and I’m exactly what that searcher’s looking for.”